 It has famously been said that “software is eating the world.”
 Technology works as a force of creative destruction, disrupting and reshaping one economic sector after another.
 As this happens, society is transformed and whether those changes are positive or negative is deeply influenced by the code within the code behind that disruption.

 The virus now wreaking havoc on our society has scratched bare the illusion that things are alright.
 We have allowed our techno-economic systems to run for so long with an infected underlying coding that it was only a matter of time before something emerged to expose the underlying fragility.
 It just happened to be a virus this time.

-As we plan for how to dig ourselves out of this morass, we are confronted with a choice: return to business as usual or use this crisis as an opportunity reclaim technology from its destructive coding.
+As we plan for how to dig ourselves out of this morass, we are confronted with a choice: return to business as usual or use this crisis as an opportunity to reclaim technology from its destructive coding.
 I refuse to believe that artificial intelligence and automation are here simply as mechanisms for extracting huge profits and concentrating power for a select few.
-Profit and power, by themselves, are insufficient coding for these immensely powerful systems.
-Before us right now is the opportunity to recode these systems so they sustain their full range of stakeholders and not just their shareholders.
+The drives to maximize profit and power, by themselves, are insufficient coding for these immensely powerful systems.
+Before us right now is the opportunity to recode these systems so they sustain not just their shareholders, but the full range of stakeholders who contribute to their operations.
 It is the chance to raise our aspirations and use these technologies for solving our greatest societal and ecological challenges.